HECVAT Category

 Are your AI developer's policies, processes, procedures, and practices across the organization related to the mapping, measuring, and managing of AI risks conspicuously posted, unambiguous, and implemented effectively?

-This question is asking whether your organization has clear, accessible, and effective policies, processes, procedures, and practices for managing AI risks throughout the development lifecycle.
+AI governance maturity is under review here: whether your policies and procedures for mapping, measuring, and managing AI risks are clearly posted, unambiguous, and effectively implemented across the organization.
 It specifically focuses on three key aspects: mapping (identifying), measuring (assessing), and managing (mitigating) AI risks.

 Have you identified and measured AI risks?